*Lavinia

 Apart from the academic activity, I am actively involved in sharing knowledge in my field of expertise while participating at conferences on IP topics, or giving lectures/presentations at the Polish Patent Office or conducting workshops intended for patent & trademark attorney trainees.
 I am also a collaborator of prestigious IP Polish law firms.

 One area of my specialization focuses on the product protection with a specific emphasis on designs, but also by means of trademarks, unfair competition and copyright.
 The doctoral dissertation on the notion and scope of protection of community designs received the award of the Polish Minister of Science and Higher Education in the 2010 annual competition organized by the Polish Patent Office for the best dissertations in the field of industrial property.
 A specific topic of my interest constitutes trade dress protection and trademarks’ functionality and the possibility of transferring certain US concepts to the European practice.
-Recently, my interest has also been focused around the interface between trademarks and antitrust with specific attention paid to branding phenomenon.
+My current research focuses on the new EU design package, spare parts and the right to repair, protection of trade dress by various IPRs and the interface with competition (antitrust) law with specific attention paid to branding phenomenon.

 I speak four languages fluently (Romanian – mother tongue, Polish, English, French) and have a basic knowledge of German.

-Memberships : ATRIP (International Association for the Advancement of Teaching and Research in Intellectual Property)
+Memberships : ATRIP (International Association for the Advancement of Teaching and Research in Intellectual Property); AIPPI (International Association for the Protection of Intellectual Property)